siddhartha-gadgil/DeptWeb/_seminars/2024/2024-06-24-anita-arora.md

 free energy and monopole densities.

-In 1999, Lu and Wu evaluated the partition function of the dimer model on two-dimensional grids embedded on a M\"obius strip and a Klein bottle.
+In 1999, Lu and Wu evaluated the partition function of the dimer model on two-dimensional grids embedded on a Möbius strip and a Klein bottle.
 We first prove a product formula for the partition function of the monopole-dimer model for the higher dimensional grid graphs with cylindrical and toroidal boundary conditions.
-We then consider the monopole-dimer model on high-dimensional M\"obius and Klein grids, and evaluate the partition function for three-dimensional M\"obius and Klein grids.
+We then consider the monopole-dimer model on high-dimensional Möbius and Klein grids, and evaluate the partition function for three-dimensional Möbius and Klein grids.
 Further, we show that the formula does not generalise for the higher dimensions in any natural way.
-Finally, we present a relation between the product formulas for three-dimensional grids with cylindrical and M\"obius boundary conditions, generalising a result of Lu and Wu.
+Finally, we present a relation between the product formulas for three-dimensional grids with cylindrical and Möbius boundary conditions, generalising a result of Lu and Wu.

 Let $G$ be an undirected simple connected graph.
 We say a vertex $u$ is